WildCodeSchool/Lyon-JS-09-23-P3-mechka-food/README.md

 - Create environment files (`.env`) in both `backend` and `frontend`: you can copy `.env.sample` files as starters (**don't** delete them)
 - Run command `npm run db:migrate`
 - Run command `npm run db:seed`
+- In frontend, create a `public` folder and a `images` folder in it

 ### Available Commands